danielwolski/Other/xor-linked-list/README.md

 # XOR linked list

 Implementation of a bidirectional list in C++.
 Classic bidirectional list stores successor and predcessor addresses in nodes, this project implements storage of xor of these adresses in nodes.
-This saes ~50% of memory used by the list structure
+This saves ~50% of memory used by the list structure.

 The list provides the following functionalities related to the following commands: